Analysis | The perfect distillation of 2021 politics is a banned-book controversy from 2013

 The context of the assignment seems important here.
 This was not a student in fifth grade being asked to read something with horrifying content.
 It was a young man — either 17 or 18 when the book was assigned — being asked as part of an advanced curriculum to consider an award-winning novel.
 It’s a challenging book, certainly, about the life of an enslaved woman who murders her infant to save her from the same fate.
 It contains explicit material, unquestionably.
 But that’s part of the point: presenting a challenging circumstance for readers to grapple with.
 The Murphys declined.

 The ad accurately depicts what came next.
 Legislation that would allow parents to keep their children from reading material to which they objected, vetoed by McAuliffe.
 The issue has come up before on the campaign trail this year, with McAuliffe at times misrepresenting what the legislation would have done.
 But it also seems almost to have been mystically predestined to emerge in a close political race in 2021, given the groundwork that’s been laid for exactly the sort of pitch that Youngkin’s ad is making.
-Little did McAuliffe know that vetoing that bill was the functional equivalent of Chekov’s gun.
+Little did McAuliffe know that vetoing that bill was the functional equivalent of Chekhov’s gun.

 During the spring, Fox News and other right-wing media were consumed with the overlapping questions of “cancel culture” (which people of a certain age will remember as the “political correctness” debate) and what they called “critical race theory,” an identifier for a specific academic regimen that quickly ballooned into describing most efforts to discuss or consider race in schools.
 Fox News’s coverage was saturated with stories about “critical race theory” appearing in classrooms and the outrage of parents at its arrival.